 I’ve mentioned before to Take Advantage of Cyclic Changes in the Market – Strategy Four.
 Here are some specifics regarding the Easter Holiday.
 Be sure to look over Saving on Basic Ingredients for a little more information on storage and care.
-Think of Easter as the last big sale on many items until Thanksgiving, so stock up on those if your budget allows – even if you have to scrimp a bit to do so, its well worth the savings.
+Think of Easter as the last big sale on many items (especially pantry staples like baking items) until Thanksgiving, so stock up on those if your budget allows – even if you have to scrimp a bit to do so, its well worth the savings.

 Pork Items are BIG at Easter:

 - Hams reach an all time low in our area at Easter (Christmas is a great time to pick up a ham, too.)
 Prices can drop to 69 cents a pound, and it’s easy to find one for 99 cents a pound.
 Look for specials, too, where you may buy so many items, and get a discount on the ham, or coupons from the producers.
 I generally avoid the spiral cuts – they tend to be very soft and wet and very expensive – all of which are turn offs to me.
 I look for the budget priced Hams, preferably one that isn’t injected with a lot of salt and water.
 It’s hard to find any protein item for 69 cents a pound: When I do, I stock up and buy a couple and chuck them in my freezer.
 I consider the bone to be a great bonus – I’ll make at least two soups with each bone, and have two additional very inexpensive meals.
 I go for the shank end, whenever possible.
 See my “12 Days of Ham” for some budget recipes for leftovers.